 Initial treatment of social anxiety disorder is based on how bad your emotional and physical symptoms are and how able you are to function in daily activities.
 People who have social anxiety disorder often have depression also.
-They may also have alcohol or substance use problems.
-Your doctor may ask you certain questions to see whether you might have an alcohol or substance use problem.
+They may also have substance use disorder.
+Your doctor may to see whether you might be drinking too much or using drugs.

 Social anxiety disorder often goes undetected for years before treatment is sought.
 By that time, you may have developed behaviours that accommodate the fears.
 These habits or behaviours must be overcome to successfully manage social anxiety disorder.